Toggle menu

 Whilst the proposed uplift is financially significant it would support the continued investment in pitch maintenance and upgrades, and the long-term sustainability of the service.

-What we think the impact will be
+What we thought the impact would be

 • some users, particularly youth teams, low-income groups and community groups, may find increased charges challenging